fusion809/fusion809.github.io-old2/_posts/2016/02/PMS/yum/yum.md

 Like its descendant, DNF, yum has in-built support for downloading and then installing software packages from a specified URL, via running:
 {% include Code/coder.html line1="yum install $URL" %}

-all features mentioned for DNF also exist for yum.
+all features mentioned for DNF also exist for yum, including group installs.

 ### Speed
 The output of {% include Code/coders.html line1="time yum reinstall -y vim-common" %} was: